Track ballast

-Track ballast forms the trackbed upon which railroad ties (sleepers) are laid.
-It is packed between, below, and around the ties.
-It is used to bear the load from the railroad ties, to facilitate drainage of water, and also to keep down vegetation that might interfere with the track structure.
-Ballast also holds the track in place as the trains roll over it.
+Track ballast is the material which forms the trackbed upon which railroad ties (UK: sleepers) are laid.
+The term "ballast" comes from a nautical term for the stones used to stabilize a ship.
+Track ballast is packed between, below, and around the ties to bear the compression load of the railroad ties, rails, and rolling stock; to stabilize and restrain lateral movement of the track; to facilitate drainage; and keep down vegetation that can compromise the integrity of the combined track structure.
+Ballast also physically holds the track in place as the trains roll over it.
+Not all types of railway tracks use ballast.

 A variety of materials have been used as track ballast, including crushed stone, washed gravel, bank run (unwashed) gravel, torpedo gravel (a mixture of coarse sand and small gravel), slag, chats, coal cinders, sand, and burnt clay.
-The term "ballast" comes from a nautical term for the stones used to stabilize a ship.

 Construction

 The appropriate thickness of a layer of track ballast depends on the size and spacing of the ties, the amount of traffic on the line, and various other factors.
 Track ballast should never be laid down less than 150 mm thick, and high-speed railway lines may require ballast up to 0.5 m thick.
 An insufficient depth of ballast causes overloading of the underlying soil, and in unfavourable conditions, overloading the soil causes the track to sink, usually unevenly.
 Ballast less than 300 mm thick can lead to vibrations that damage nearby structures.
 However, increasing the depth beyond 300 mm confers no extra benefit in reducing vibration.